pairofcrocs/qbit-unraid-slowdown/README.md

 After that, you should be good to go!

-Now, every time something is started or stopped in Plex, the script will check if anyone is watching and slowdown qBittorrent/pause a parity check or speedup qBittorrent and resume parity check.
+Now, every time something is started or stopped in Plex, the script will check if anyone is watching and slowdown qBittorrent/pause a parity check or speedup qBittorrent, resume parity check, and resume the mover if it was interrupted.
 This will only happen when there are 0 people steaming.
 You can check the Tautulli logs to see what the script is doing.